dreamcatcher-tech/network/Inbox/2024-12-24 0934 house rules - process for adding a new idea.md

 I have an issue where my key topics, like setting a crm target date, drop from importance.
 Also to get them there, I should only have to debate the commander, now Smax.

 The keywords of the system should be uncommon words, to avoid false triggers, like "endex" to end a particular phase, like solution phase.

+When vote mode is triggered, commander goes thru each participant in turn.

+Opening of meeting is identification mode, where speakers are identified.

+Implementation approach can be tabled and debated, but it isn't about best, its about things that are declared as goals, like fastests, cheapest, more reliable.